The WorkCast Studio

 2) Click Search Slides and choose the relevant slides from your library.
 Your event slides will be replaced with your selection.

 Note: slides upload time can vary depending on the size of the document you are uploading - this may take a few minutes.
+You should always upload your slides in advance of the event start time to ensure they upload successfully and you have checked the content.

 For Scheduled Replay and On Demand events, follow the same steps to upload your .mp4 video file.
 You will see media upload buttons rather than slides upload buttons.